jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # Purity
 # Isolation

-^ Alright, whew.
-We’ve looked at how value types and pure algorithms can avoid state entirely, and how isolation can reduce the impact of state.
+^ We’ve looked at how value types and pure algorithms can avoid state entirely, and how isolation can reduce the impact of state.

 ^ Keeping these principles in mind will help you minimize the complexity of your programs, and make it easier to adopt functional programming practices.